JanaviN7/resume/NJanavi.md

 - Library Management System using PHP and MySQL

-  -   Created a web-based library management system to manage book records and transactions efficiently.
+  -   Created a web-based library management system to efficiently manage book records and transactions.
   -   Designed the system’s front end using HTML, CSS, and PHP to provide a user-friendly interface.
   -   Implemented database functionality using MySQL to store and retrieve book information, user details, and borrowing records.
   -   I utilized PHP sessions to authenticate users and regulate access privileges.
-This project showcased my expertise in web development, database architecture, and user engagement.

 Leadership and Activities: